Seasoned liberally with smoked paprika, Hungarian Beef Goulash is a hearty central European stew perfect for warming you up on cold winter evenings.

 - Add onions stock pot.
 Reserve potatoes.

-- Heat 1 tbsp of oil in skillet and add beef in batches to brown.
+- Heat 1 tablespoon of oil in skillet and add beef in batches to brown.
 Add additional oil with each batch as needed.
 Add each batch to stock pot once browned.

 - Cook everything for 4 hours, or until beef is fork tender.
 Potatoes can be added in the last hour.

-- 5 minutes prior to finishing add remaining tbsp of paprika and chopped parsley.
+- 5 minutes prior to finishing add remaining tablespoon of paprika and chopped parsley.

 If you enjoyed reading my Hungarian Beef Goulash recipe then you should probably like me on Facebook and follow me on Pinterest too.
 That’s what I would do at least, because if you don’t get to know me but you still use my recipe it is kind of like taking candy from a stranger, and your mom taught you not to do that.
 Don’t disobey your mom, subscribe to Fox Valley Foodie today.